On average women gain around 10-15 pounds during the menopause transition.

 Much of this has to do with the sudden decline in estrogen and how estrogen impacts fat metabolism.

-This redistribution of fat is primarily from the changes of estrogen.
+This redistribution of fat is primarily from the changes in estrogen.

 But just because losing weight is difficult doesn’t mean that it is impossible.